A Flat Earth?

 Creationism vs the flat Earth

 One does not have to be committed to Biblical literalism to think that the Earth is flat, but a commitment to the literal truth of the Bible underpins the main works in support of the flat Earth.
-The nineteenth-century assertions of flat Earth were grounded in a Biblical literalism and rejection of modern life (and evolution, etc.) by certain Protestants.
+The nineteenth-century assertions of a flat Earth were grounded in a Biblical literalism and rejection of modern life (and evolution, etc.) by certain Protestants.
 (This also relates to interpretations of the Qur’an.)

 This causes a certain problem for other Biblical literalists—notably the creationists—who accept that the Earth is indeed spherical, or at least curved.
 One compromise between the two positions is Orlando Ferguson’s “Map of the Square and Stationary Earth” (1893) in which a curved Earth rises from a depression in an otherwise flat and stationary square.
 An alternative perspective has been to argue that flat Earth theories were specifically created to appeal to Christian fundamentalists so as to discredit them and therefore their skepticism of Darwinian evolution (as argued in 2008 in the Journal of Creation).